gbxyz/rdnsd/README.md

 databases are currently supported (support for other databases is easy to add, so submit a patch!)

-The database will contain a single, which will contain the following columns.
-The name of the table is determined by the `DTable` directive.
+The database will contain a single table, which will contain the following columns.
+The name of the table is determined by the `DBTable` directive.

 - `id` - unique row ID
 - `node_id` - node ID/hostname